Reincarnation. Ancient Truth or Psychological Crutch?

-CLAIMANT: Eastern philosophers and spiritual seekers
+CLAIMANT: Eastern mystics and spiritual seekers

 CHALLENGER: Scientists and skeptics

+Step into the arena.
 Only logic survives.

 All Replies